1977–78 in English football

-2 June 1978: Wigan Athletic, runners-up of the Northern Premier League, are elected to the Football League Fourth Division at the expense of Southport.
-Boston United, champions of the Northern Premier League, had been unable to apply for election to the Football League.

-15 June 1978: Blackpool midfielder Alan Groves died of a heart attack aged 29.

 National teams

 Ron Greenwood, general manager of West Ham United and team manager until 1974, accepted an offer to become temporary manager of the England national team in August 1977, initially for three matches only.
 In November, England beat Italy 2–0 at Wembley Stadium in their final World Cup qualifying game, but failed to qualify for next summer's final tournament after Italy won against Luxembourg in December.

 Despite their failure to qualify for the World Cup, Ron Greenwood was appointed England manager on a four-and-a-half-year contract.
 His first match as permanent England manager ended in a 2–1 defeat to West Germany in Munich in February 1978.
 In April, a goal from Kevin Keegan gave England a 1–1 draw against Brazil at Wembley.
 Steve Coppell scored the only goal in England's 1–0 win over Scotland at Hampden Park in May.
 England won the Home Championship with a 100% record.